ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/05-case-study-array-search.md

                 high = mid - 1           // In left half.
             else:
                 return mid               // Found it.
-        return -1                        // Search value not in array.
+        return null                      // Search value not in array.

 And here is an illustration of the binary search method.